valterc/ki2/README.md

 **Workaround:** There is no known workaround, hood buttons only work in the ride app.

+## How does it work?

+This app utilizes the Android environment along with the ANT service and the Karoo SDK.
+It contains 3 main components:

+- Device management + settings activity
+- Background service that integrates with ANT and communicates with the shifting device wirelessly
+- Integration with Karoo via Karoo SDK

 ## Limitations

 Karoo SDK is very limited, here are some things that are not possible: